 These games pair two players of roughly equal ability in a game which is streamed live and which allows customers to tune in and bet on the outcome of the game.
 Some sites even offer esports battle betting tips where they compare the fortune and abilities of the players competing against each other.

-When placing an eSoccer bet the 8 minutes length of the game should always be considered when formulating what your best betting option is.
+When placing an eSoccer bet the 8 minutes length of the game should always be considered when formulating your best betting option.

 The most used eFootball bets or are similar to the most popular soccer bets and include: